LGBTQ Merced

 Ale (They/Them She/Her) is a Genderqueer Artist and community member whose lived in the central valley for 25 years.
 Although primarily from the Merced area, Ale previously worked in Fresno as a member of Esmeralda Soria’s campaign staff engaging with the community to address local issues.
 Ale facilitates our Queer Crafting meetup at Coffee Bandits in Merced on the last Sunday of each month at noon.

-Eli Sachse, BSN, RN is a transgender man who settled in Merced in 2009.
+Eli Sachse, BSN, RN is a transgender man who adopted Merced as his home in 2009.
 He created the first transgender and non-binary support group in Merced, Genderpeers, and ran it on a volunteer basis for three years (2019-2021).
 He is the founder of LGBTQ Merced, GLSEN Merced, and the Merced Pride Center in the MAC.
 He curated the first two large LGBTQ+ art exhibitions at the MAC.
 He sewed the 24-foot long rainbow pride flag for the Merced LGBTQ+ Alliance that was carried down main street during Merced’s first downtown pride celebration in 2019.
 He is a traveling registered nurse who also deploys to disasters with the American Red Cross.

 Those who listen, change the world